omri2861/UdemyWebDev/NOTES.md

 Generally, the entire library is all about the methods of that specific element object (besides ajax).
 It is all nicely documented in the [jQuery documentation page](https://api.jquery.com/).

+## NodeJS

+So, as we already node is simply a program which allows you to run javascript code without the browser's sandbox - which means you can access files, add processes, etc...
+Basically means that you can now use javascript for any application you want, just like Java or Python.

+Node can't render webpages like your browser does, and doesn't have a DOM object.

+That's pretty much all there's to it, but most of the knowledge here actually comes from the packages Node can execute:

+### NPM

+Node Package Manager.
+TODO: Add documentation

+### ExpressJS

+This is a utility package for HTTP & HTTPS.
+The general idea is you route requests to callbacks.
+These callbacks don't return a value, but instead they communicate directly with the client, using the two ExpressJS basic objects: '`req` and `res`.

+To start an ExpressJS server, you need to create an app using the `express()` function.
+The good practice is to place it in a global `const` variable called `app`.

+Then, you proceed to define the routes of the app.
+To route a simple request, the syntax is `app.METHOD(route, callback)`, when method could be `get`, `post`, etc...

+Before you start routing, you may also define some utilities that ExpressJS may use.
+The two common ones we used in the example servers are:
+1. `app.use()` - This function receives a single callback function.
+It runs that function on every routed request, and passes it's return value as `req`, instead of the default unparsed string.
+   This `use` method is meant precisely for that - you can easily parse any request, just how you'd like.
+You may also supply an array of functions, or just functions separated by commas, or both.
+2. `app.set()` - The app uses other utilities to other things as well.
+This function receives a string as it's first argument, and switches over it to override each utility used.
+In our case, we used the `"view engine"` to override the render engine of webpages with EJS, but there are other utilities such as proxying, caching, etc...

+It's best you read further in the documentation about these methods, and others.
+The documentation is really simple and doesn't have too much functions / info.

+### nodemon

+A package which monitors your development directory when running node.
+If you change one the source files you're working on, the package automatically restarts Node for you, similar to how the React engine works.

+Make sure to install it globally on your PC, and not just for your project, using the `-g` flag.

+### body-parser

+A NodeJS package (installed using NPM) to prase HTTP requests.
+It extracts only the body of the request into a javascript object.
+We used it with the `app.use()` function of Express to easily receive the bodies of the HTTP request, without other useless information, and without writing any code at all.

+NOTE: The `extended` flag must be provided when creating a parser.
+Angela sets it `true` by default, but I'm not sure if that's good in terms of security.
+I should check that out.

+### EJS

+Another package, _which is not ExpressJS_ (surprisingly), that allows running JS code written within the HTML page, at server side - yes, similarly to PHP.
+Which makes me wonder, have we learned something at all...

+To use it, you simply overwrite the ExpressJS app's `"view engine"` with EJS (see their documentation), and use the `res.render()` function in your routed callbacks.
+Then, the JS code will run automatically on your Node instance.

+**NOTE**: By default, if there's an error rendering the page, you'll get a stacktrace at the client.
+Very bad.
+It could be a nice exercise to replace it with a 500 page.

+In addition to running JS code in order to add elements to the page, you can also _include_ other HTML files to save lots of code duplication for yourself, and more importantly make sure that each page in the website has the same layout and style.

 ## ReactJS

 React JS is porbably the most cancerous framework there is on the internet.
 However, it is still